cau-riken/zaviewer/README.md

         * an underscore separator ("`_`"),
         * an integer to order the image slice in the UI,
         * the image file extension ("`.tif`" as it is currently the only supported format)
     * There is only 1 overlay directory (named `overlay0_Regions`) which contains SVG files defining region delineations for each slice.
-These SVG files must conform to the following rules described [here](#dev-regionsvg):
+These SVG files must conform to the following rules described [here](#dev-regionsvg).
+ZAViever includes a simple region editing feature to interactively create those SVG files and edit their content (see [here](#dev-regionedit)).

 3. physical unit used in images, in micrometer